On the notion of pseudocategory internal to a category with a 2-cell structure: Pseudocategories

-In any category $\mathbf{C}$, it is always possible to consider two different 2-cell structures, namely the discrete one, obtained when $H=\hom $ and $\func{dom},\func{cod},0,+$ are all identities, and the codiscrete one, obtained when $H=\hom \times \hom $, $\func{dom}$ is second projection, $ \func{cod}$ is first projection, $0$ is diagonal and $+$ is uniquely determined.
-A pseudocategory in the first case is an internal category in $ \mathbf{C}$, while in the second case is simply a precategory in $\mathbf{C} . $
+In any category $\mathbf{C}$, it is always possible to consider two trivial 2-cell structures (see Definition \ref{def 2cellstruct}), namely the discrete one, which is obtained when $H=\hom $ and $\dom ,\cod ,0,+$ are all identities, and the codiscrete one, which is obtained when $H=\hom \times \hom $, $\dom $ is the second projection, $ \cod $ is the first projection, $0$ is the diagonal and $+$ is uniquely determined.
+As already observed, a pseudocategory in the first case is an internal category to $ \mathbf{C}$, while in the second case it is simply a precategory in $\mathbf{C}$.

-In the case of $\mathbf{C}=Cat$, and choosing the natural transformations to be the 2-cell structure, a pseudocategory becomes a pseudo-double-category (see \cite{Ch1} and references there), which is at the same time a generalization of a double-category and a bicategory.
+When $\mathbf{C}=\Cat(\Set)$, and choosing for the 2-cell structure the natural transformations, then a pseudocategory is a pseudo-double-category in the sense of Grandis and Par\'e (see \cite{Grandis-Pare-01,Grandis-Pare-02}), which is at the same time a generalization of a double-category and a bicategory.

-At this level of generality, it becomes clear that there is no particular reason why to prefer a specific 2-cell structure in a category instead of another.

-For instance, in Top it is usually considered the 2-cell structure obtained from the homotopy classes of homotopies, but others may be consider as well.
+At this level of generality, it appears that there is no particular reason why to prefer a specific 2-cell structure instead of another.
+For instance, Top, the category of topological spaces, is usually considered with the 2-cell structure which is obtained from the homotopy classes of homotopies, but there are perhaps others which could have been considered as well.